 Beacon (Hudson Valley)

 Located in the heart of the Hudson Valley, the town of Beacon brims with couple-friendly activities.
-First, set your home base at The Roundhouse at Beacon Falls.
+First, set your home base at The Roundhouse.
 Quite literally circular, the Roundhouse is a historic mill that’s been transformed into a complex with lodging, a cozy lounge with fireplace (pictured), and a romantic restaurant on Fishkill Creek.
 The dining patio overlooks gorgeous gurgling waterfalls and the rooms are bright and chic.
 You’re close to numerous hikes thanks to Mount Beacon, Breakneck Ridge, and Bull Hill—all offer stunning panoramic views from their peaks.
 Work up a sweat, then come back into town for a cold beer at Hudson Valley Brewery or 2 Way Brewing Company.
 Feel inspired together at the world-renowned center for art, Dia:Beacon.
 The museum is housed in what used to be a Nabisco box printing factory, giving curators and artists wide open spaces to flex their creativity.
 It’s the perfect stop to spark some insightful conversation over dinner.
 Finally, get your last look at the beautiful nature from 212 feet in the air on the Walkway Over the Hudson, the world’s longest elevated pedestrian bridge.
 Other noteworthy detours include the Poughkeepsie Waterfront and Franny Reese State Park for more sights and, of course, opportunities for hand holding.

 You’ve seen a million rom-coms set in Manhattan, but with its charming brownstones, a smattering of cobblestone streets, and an epic nightlife, Brooklyn can make for an interesting and very romantic alternative.
-Treat yourselves to a weekend in the trendy Williamsburg neighborhood and check into The William Vale (pictured), a luxury hotel recommended by Forbes Travel Guide and ranked amongst the best hotels in NYC by U.S. News.
-The elegant rooms offer spectacular views of the city skyline.
+Treat yourselves to a weekend in the trendy Williamsburg neighborhood and check into The William Vale (pictured), a luxury hotel recommended by Forbes Travel Guide and ranked amongst the best hotels in NYC by U.S. News & World Report.
+The elegant rooms offer spectacular views of the city skyline and have balconies.
 Set your sights and appetite on Maison Premiere for cocktails, oysters, dinner, dessert, wine, beer, or brunch.
 Reservations are accepted up to a month in advance, so plan ahead!
 (Maison Premiere does accept walk-ins, but one look at the thoughtful decor and exquisite lighting and you’ll see why it’s one of the most popular date-night spots in all of New York City.)
 Once you’ve had your fill of aphrodisiacal bivalves, hit up the town.
 Brooklyn Bowl is a super-happening scene if you want to get competitive; the pumped-up bowling alley features first-rate food and drink, and often hosts well-known musical acts.
 Nitehawk Cinema plays new and old films and lets you order snacks and drinks right to your seats in the theater.